melonmangithub/Generic-Stack/README.md

 structure_stack_destroy(ss)
 ```

 License?
-There is no license
+There is no license,
 I wrote this in 20 minutes on a plane with my phone lmao